Online Stochastic Matching: A Polytope Perspective: Introduction.

+\paragraph*{Reward maximization.} A series of papers on multi-way,~\cite{NS19, WXY23, KAG24, G24}, and two-way matching,~\cite{KAG23}, focus on maximizing edge-weighted rewards, and are closely related to our optimization results in \Cref{sec:non-unicyclic}.
+These works differ in how ``greedy'' their policies are: the longest-queue policies of \citet{KAG23,KAG24} are \emph{truly greedy}, performing a match whenever a feasible one is available, whereas the policies of \citet{G24} and \citet{WXY23} are \emph{greedily scheduled}, planning matches greedily while possibly leaving some feasible matches unperformed at a given instant.
+We postpone a detailed, framework-by-framework comparison to \Cref{sec:comp_to_lit}, once our own results are in place.

-\paragraph*{Bipartite stochastic matching}
+\paragraph*{Bipartite stochastic matching.}

-To the best of our knowledge, the first example of a stochastic matching model with an infinite time horizon in the literature, which predated the model that we consider, is the bipartite matching model introduced in~\cite{CKW09} and studied in~\cite{ABMW17,AW12,ADW21,BGM13,BM16,CBD19,CD21}.
-In this model, the compatibility graph is bipartite, with two parts that correspond to supply and demand items, respectively.
-This bipartite model differs from ours by its arrival process: time is slotted and, during each time slot, one demand item \emph{and} one supply item arrive.
-Several works have made contributions about stability~\cite{AW12,BGM13} and matching rates~\cite{AW12}, and they obtained results similar to those derived in the literature on our model.
-The bipartite nature of the graph simplifies some calculations, for instance by allowing the application of flow-maximization algorithms to calculate optimal matching rates.
+Our \emph{optimization} results concern stabilizable graphs, which are necessarily non-bipartite in the model we consider; the stabilizability characterization of \Cref{sec:stability}, by contrast, applies to all graphs and in fact identifies bipartite graphs as a prototypical non-stabilizable case.
+There is also an extensive literature devoted specifically to the bipartite case.
+A major complication there is that, with unrestricted arrivals, the model is non-stabilizable, in the sense that the underlying Markov chain is at best null-recurrent, or transient, but never positive recurrent.
+Such non-stabilizable models are often studied instead over a finite time horizon.
+To the best of our knowledge, the first example in the literature of a stochastic matching model with an infinite time horizon, which predated the model we consider, is the bipartite matching model introduced in~\citet{CKW09}, and later studied by~\citet{ABMW17,AW12,BGM13,BM16,CBD19,CD21}.
+In this model, the compatibility graph is bipartite, with two parts that correspond to supply and demand, respectively.
+Stabilizability is enforced by making a synchronization assumption: time is slotted and, during each time slot, one demand item \emph{and} one supply item arrive. \citet{AW12} and \citet{BGM13} obtained results on stability and \citet{AW12} focused on matching rates; these results are similar to those described above regarding the literature on non-bipartite matching.
+Another work in the literature has obtained a stabilizable matching model by allowing reneging or abandonment~\cite{ADW21}.
+The polytope and conservation-equation tools we develop are not specific to non-bipartite graphs and apply to these bipartite models as well.

-\paragraph*{Static and fractional matching}
+\paragraph*{Static and fractional matching.}